rapturt9/WebDeveloper/README.md

 ### Additional Setup

-- **Puppeteer Configuration**:
-  - Ensure that Puppeteer can run in your environment by verifying that Chromium dependencies are installed.
-  - Configure any proxy or network settings if necessary.
+- **OpenHands Docker Container**:

+  Ensure that the OpenHands Docker container is running as per the instructions in the [Integration with OpenHands](#integration-with-openhands) section.

 ---